Arm and Upper Extremity Injuries

 - The ulnar nerve zone—involving the little finger fingertip

 The thumb especially needs to be able to extend fully.
-There are several tendons that are involved in the extension of the thumb.
+Several tendons are involved in the extension of the thumb.

 If the palm side of the fingertip is lacerated without bony exposure, it can be treated with soaks and dressings and will heal well.
-A skin graft may need to be applied with larger areas of skin lost.
-If bone is exposed, a flap graft is necessary.
+A skin graft may need to be applied to larger areas of skin loss.
+If the bone is exposed, a flap graft is necessary.
 Amputation may need to be done if a flap repair is not possible.

 Frostbite is treated by rapidly rewarming the hand with active hand therapy used.
 Blood thinners can be used to prevent having to amputate too much of the hand or fingers.
 Amputation does not have to be done right away because the actual level of amputation necessary may not be clear for several months.

-Infection is a common occurrence in hand injuries with most organisms coming from puncture wounds, bites, open fractures or lacerations.
+Infection is a common occurrence in hand injuries with most organisms coming from puncture wounds, bites, open fractures, or lacerations.
 Most infections are caused by Strep or Staph organisms.
 The exam will show redness, warmth, and swelling of the hand.
-The infection can spread up the arm through the lymph vessels.
+The disease can spread up the arm through the lymph vessels.
 Some areas need to be drained of infection due to abscess formation.

 The most common injuries to the hand are of the nail fold.
 Soaks in warm, soapy water and antibiotics are indicated with surgery to drain any small abscesses.
 A felon is an infection of the pulp of the fingertip.
 This must be drained to prevent liquefaction of the fat in the pulp of the finger that will make the tip of the finger disfigured.
 Treatment with antibiotics alone rarely works.

 The hand itself can become infected and can lead to damage to tendons if not healed properly.
 Bite wounds from cats or dogs are often the source of these kinds of infections.
 Preventative antibiotics should be used in any type of bite wound to prevent infections.Injuries to Joints